Frontline (ministry): History

 Ken Baugh became pastor of Coast Hills Community Church in California, which led to Todd Phillips’ promotion to pastor of Frontline in January 2005.
 Phillips had launched successful young adult ministries in Austin, Kerrville and San Antonio, Texas for the previous 10 years.
-Under Phillips, Frontline continues to grow in membership, number of small groups, regular events and volunteer opportunities.
+Frontline continues to grow in membership, number of small groups, regular events and volunteer opportunities.

 Community Campuses

 In spite of a large campus in Vienna, VA, McLean Bible Church realized that a single location might not effectively reach the entire region.
 Under a new growth strategy, the church began to start “community campuses” for both Frontline and McLean Bible Church.
 The first of these campuses opened at the Rosslyn Spectrum in Arlington, VA for a Frontline Arlington Monday evening service in January 2007 and in May 2009 launched a campus in Silver Spring.
 Frontline holds three services weekly between the three campuses.
 The Sunday evening service at the Tysons Campus averages 2,000 people and the Monday evening service at the Arlington Campus averages 500 people.
 There is also an internet campus that broadcasts the Frontline Service each Sunday, along with the 9:00 am, 10:45 am and 12:30 pm services.